 RavenDB is a document-oriented Fully Transactional NoSQL Database.
 The very purpose of developing RavenDB was to due to the lack of any such database available which would work on Windows OS without causing any issues or significant changes.
-Various applications were available to handle document-based database however, there was nothing exclusively developed which is compatible with .NET framework until RavenDB.
+Various applications were available to handle document-based databases however, there was nothing exclusively developed which is compatible with the .NET framework until RavenDB.

 There are different types of databases via software development over the years out of which the most common one used would be a relational database.
 In order to store and access data in a simpler approach, NoSQL was developed.

 RavenDB was developed by Oren Eini who is an independent consultant.
 RavenDB is an open-source document-oriented NoSQL designed exclusively for .NET or windows platform.
 What is NoSQL and how it works?
 A simpler approach was needed to organize a high volume of data in an efficient way.
 This gave birth to a NoSQL database that precisely fulfills that purpose.

 NoSQL allows developers to add new data on a real-time basis.
 There are different types of databases with respect to NoSQL and it will be used based on various requirements.
 Talking about the document-oriented database, it stores all related to a single object in a single document in JSON or XML format.
 By doing so, we can map objects in the database with ease.

 Once the developer Oren Eini realized that document databases have wider applications and will be helpful to programmers all over the globe, his initial idea gave birth to RavenDB.
 With excellent features that we will discuss later, the .NET platform had another excellent tool to store and access document data at a faster rate.

 RavenDB has a lot of functions and features.
 There is a subtle difference between functions and features.
 However, we will discuss all functions/features available with RavenDB to ensure that you are aware of what it offers and think if this is precisely what you need.